-When the thesis supervisor is satisfied that the thesis is ready for examination, he or she sends a letter to the GCTS Office certifying that this is the case.
+When the thesis supervisor is satisfied that the thesis is ready for examination, they send a letter to the GCTS Office certifying that this is the case.
 Before submitting the thesis, the student should be assured that the thesis supervisor is satisfied that it is ready to go forward.
-Nevertheless, if the thesis supervisor is not so satisfied, the student may, after advising the thesis supervisor of his or her intention to do so, seek the permission of the GCTS Director to send the thesis to examination without the approval of the thesis supervisor.
+Nevertheless, if the thesis supervisor is not so satisfied, the student may, after advising the thesis supervisor of their intention to do so, seek the permission of the GCTS Director to send the thesis to examination without the approval of the thesis supervisor.